 Gkika E, Brunner T, Abbasi-Senger N, et al., 2019, SBRT compared to sorafenib in locally advanced hepatocellular carcinoma: a propensity score analysis, 38th Annual Meeting of the European-Society-for-Radiotherapy-and-Oncology (ESTRO), Publisher: ELSEVIER IRELAND LTD, Pages: S423-S423, ISSN: 0167-8140

-Hajiev S, Pinato DJ, Ramaswami R, et al., 2019, Sorafenib starting dose impacts on survival in the elderly population with hepatocellular cancer, International Liver Congress / 54th Annual Meeting of the European-Association-for-the-Study-of-the-Liver (EASL), Publisher: ELSEVIER SCIENCE BV, Pages: E621-E621, ISSN: 0168-8278
+Hajiev S, Pinato DJ, Ramaswami R, et al., 2019, Sorafenib starting dose impacts on survival in the elderly population with hepatocellular cancer, International Liver Congress / 54th Annual Meeting of the European-Association-for-the-Study-of-the-Liver (EASL), Publisher: ELSEVIER, Pages: E621-E621, ISSN: 0168-8278

-Pinato DJ, Goldin RD, Mineo T, et al., 2019, Trans-arterial chemoembolization as a loco-regional inducer of immunogenic cell death in hepatocellular carcinoma, International Liver Congress / 54th Annual Meeting of the European-Association-for-the-Study-of-the-Liver (EASL), Publisher: ELSEVIER SCIENCE BV, Pages: E374-E375, ISSN: 0168-8278
+Pinato DJ, Goldin RD, Mineo T, et al., 2019, Trans-arterial chemoembolization as a loco-regional inducer of immunogenic cell death in hepatocellular carcinoma, International Liver Congress / 54th Annual Meeting of the European-Association-for-the-Study-of-the-Liver (EASL), Publisher: ELSEVIER, Pages: E374-E375, ISSN: 0168-8278

 Pinato D, Brown MW, Trousil S, et al., 2019, Integrated analysis of multiple receptor tyrosine kinases identifies Axl as a therapeutic target and mediator of resistance to sorafenib in hepatocellular carcinoma., British Journal of Cancer, Vol: 120, Pages: 512-521, ISSN: 0007-0920